 - Take medicine like ibuprofen to relieve pain.

-Some women are worried about bowel movements after delivery.
+Some women are worried about bowel movements after delivery or may be constipated.
 You may receive stool softeners.

 Passing urine may hurt during the first day.
 Most often this discomfort goes away in a day or so.

 Caring for Your Baby

 Holding and caring for your new infant is exciting.
 Most women feel that it makes up for the long journey of pregnancy and the pain and discomfort of labor.
 Nurses and breastfeeding specialists are available to answer questions and help you.

 Keeping your baby in the room with you helps you to bond with your new family member.
 If the baby must go to the nursery for health reasons, use this time and rest as much as you can.
 Taking care of a newborn is a full-time job and can be tiring.

 Some women feel sadness or an emotional letdown after delivery.
 These feelings are common and are nothing to feel ashamed about.
 Talk with your health care provider, nurses, and partner.